 During the orientation period, you and your group will stay in a centrally located hostel.

 During this period, you will stay in the home of a family.
-Sample community: La Paz.
+Sample community: Cozumel or La Paz.

-During this period, you and your group will stay in a lodge.
+During this period, you and your group will stay in a centrally located hotel.

 Program Reflection and Wrap-up in Mexico City

-During the reflection period, you and your group will stay in a centrally located hostel.
+During the reflection period, you and your group will stay in a centrally located hotel.

 Please note: This itinerary is only a sample and is subject to change.
 Because of factors such as group size and availability of in-country offerings such as festivals, your experience — including sites visited and the number of days spent in each location — may differ somewhat from the one presented above.